 Something again really cool (I know I’m sad to find this stuff so exciting), Facebook offers to send you updates via Messenger on how your ads are doing and tips to improve them.

-This is good.
-It’s a quicker way to get something running than creating a campaign in ad manager, and there’s enough customisation to get the key things worked in, such as URL parameters and targeted audiences, with a relatively small amount of knowledge needed.
+Facebook automated ads are good.
+This is a quicker way to get something running than creating a campaign in ad manager, and there’s enough customisation to get the key things worked in, such as URL parameters and targeted audiences, with a relatively small amount of knowledge needed.

-I’ve had gripes with boosted posts for a while and this seems to be more of a halfway house between a full-on campaign and a boost.
-If you’re a small business or a business new to paid social advertising this should be taken advantage of.
+I’ve had gripes with boosted posts and this is more of a halfway house between a full-on campaign and a boost.
+If you’re a small business or a business new to paid social advertising, this should be taken advantage of.

 Let’s face it, if I’d just ticked yes to all of the default options and written ad copy, this would be a well targeted campaign using custom and lookalike audiences, with suggestions directly from Facebook on how to optimise…not too shabby!